PunishedPineapple/WaymarkLibrarian/docs/README.md

 You can also edit the name, zone, and waymark positions of any preset in your library.
 To do this, select the desired preset in the library, enter/edit the fields on the righthand side of the program, and click the "Update" button at the bottom.

 ## IMPORTANT
 This program should be considered as being in beta.
-It's only been tested with a handful of characters so far, and since the waymark format was reverse-engineered, there's no way to know that it is being written flawlessly and undetectably.
+It's only been tested with a handful of characters so far, and since the waymark format was reverse-engineered, there's no way to be 100% certain that it is being written flawlessly and undetectably.
 That being said, the format of the data that the game uses is very simple, so there's not much that could be incorrect.
 Additionally, while this program does not affect the game executable, memory, etc., it is technically possible that SE could detect the use of this program in one of two ways:
 1) They could audit where your character was at the time that the waymark preset says it was saved, and see that you were not in the corresponding zone then.
 2) They could be saving a parallel server-side preset for each slot on your character and checking it against the client-side preset saved in your user configuration.